tokambishara/Spark-GitHub-Analytics/README.md

 ### Key Deliverables
 - Apache Spark code for processing JSON files and saving output to PostgreSQL.
 - A PostgreSQL database containing the extracted and structured data.

-### How to Run
-1. **Set Up PostgreSQL**: Ensure you have PostgreSQL installed and running.
-2. **Load Data with Apache Spark**:
-   - Read JSON files using Apache Spark.
-   - Process and extract relevant data.
-   - Store results in PostgreSQL tables.
-3. **Query Data**: Use SQL queries to analyze the stored data.

-### Conclusion
-This project efficiently processes GitHub repository data using Apache Spark, extracting key insights and storing them in a PostgreSQL database for further analysis.